Business changes and succession: talking things through

 - Management of farmland can be crucial to agricultural property relief claims − Taxation.co.uk

-- Farming Futures - NFU Mutual
+- Farm handover guide − NFU Mutual

-- Succession planning - FWI Academy
+- Succession planning resources − FWI

-Your bank manager should be concerned about the future profitability of your business, together with your ability to cover loan and interest repayments, private drawings and future capital investment.
-Although lending decisions are based on your net worth and your ability to service the loans or bank overdraft, this position can deteriorate over time, due to changes in profitability, or challenging events.
+Your bank manager should be concerned about the future profitability of your business and your ability to cover loan and interest repayments, private drawings and future capital investment.
+Although lending decisions are based on your net worth (and your ability to service the loans or bank overdraft), this position can deteriorate over time, due to changes in profitability, or challenging events.

 Have you addressed paying the tax bill from the last financial year?
 Talk to HMRC about organising a payment structure.

-The primary aim of the accountant is to prepare audited accounts for your business that are produced for income tax purposes and should help to reduce your overall tax liability.
-Good accountants will help to ensure that these are prepared as close to the year end as possible.
+The primary aim of an accountant is to prepare audited accounts for your business.
+These are produced for income tax purposes and should help reduce your overall tax liability.
+Good accountants will help ensure these are prepared as close to the year end as possible.
 They provide you with a summary of income and expenditure.